Rainymood/notes/README.md

 # notes

-This is Chris Albon's collection of personal notes on coding, statistics, machine learning, and technical management.
-These notes are posted publically at https://ChrisAlbon.com.
-What is in this repo will not be useful to other folks.
+This is Jan Meppe's collection of personal notes on coding, statistics, machine learning, and technical management.

 ## Overview